QubicRU/Creation-of-AI-artist-aNNa-Aigarth-to-attract-a-new-Gen-Z-audience/README.md

 ## PROPOSAL

-aNNa already exists and is active on social media.
+aNNa has been created exclusively for Qubic. aNNa already exists and is active on social media.
 She already has very good viewing and comment statistics.
 There is a lot of engagement and interest in her.

  We have turned Aigarth into an AI character who is interesting to follow, communicate with, and interact with.
 This allows us to build a strong emotional connection and attachment.